-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless loca area networks (WLANs).
-(2) WWAN antennas Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
-(3) Internal microphones Record sound.
+Component Description (1) WLAN antennas (2) (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) WWAN antennas (2) (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(3) Internal microphones (2) Record sound.
 (4) Webcam light (select products only) On: The webcam is in use.
 (5) Webcam (select products only) Records video and captures photographs.
 Some models allow you to video conference and chat online using streaming video.
 To use the webcam: Type camera in the taskbar search box, and then select Camera.
-(6) Near Field Communication (NFC) tapping area (select products only) Tap another NFC-enabled device to the NFC tapping area to transfer files.

-The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.